freetronics/D1MCUBE4/README.md

 4x4x4 RGB LED Cube for the WeMos D1 Mini
 =========================================

-Copyright 2017 Freetronics Pty Ltd
+Copyright 2017 Freetronics Pty Ltd  www.freetronics.com.au
-Freetronics site:  www.freetronics.com.au
-Freetronics email: info@freetronics.com.au

 4x4x4 RGB LED cube that can be controlled by a [WeMos D1 Mini][1], a microcontroller board based on the ESP8266 module.